SoftwareHeritage/swhapguide/SWHAP@Paris.md

 As part of the instantiation, you can fill in the first metadata of your project.
 Go to the `metadata` folder, open the `actors.md` file and register who is working on the project, with which role.

-TO DO: part of instantiation would be to add meta data regarding curators etc in actors.md TO DO: update this screenshot
+TO DO: update this screenshot

 ![Top structure of the Template repository.](./media/template_structure.png){#fig:template}